thismain/Self-Driving-Squares/README.md

 November 15, 2020
 Live demo: http://drive.x10host.com/city/paths.htm

-Load an image with roughly the proportions and resolution of your screen, in which image there are streets which are pure white, and in which image nothing else is white.
-Tiny squares, which I refer to as cars, will find their way along the streets.
+Tiny squares, which I refer to as cars, find their way along the streets in an image.
 You can also pan and zoom the world using your left mouse button and wheel.
+The cars find their way by sampling the colors in the image.

 I am using the Matter.js  2d physics library for animation and rendering of the squares:
 https://brm.io/matter-js/